Your Curated Asia Adventure Awaits...

 Best Time to Go: The peak foliage usually arrives in the last week of October, but check forecasts for the exact timing.

-2. Naejangsan National Park: The Tunnel of Maples
+2. Naejangsan National Park-The Tunnel of Maples

 Nestled in the southwest, Naejangsan is often called "the best mountain in Korea for autumn foliage."
 It's famous for its vibrant red maple trees that form stunning, colorful tunnels over the hiking paths.